U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How do I calculate diesel fuel surcharges?

-The U.S. Energy Information Administration does not calculate, assess, or regulate diesel fuel surcharges.
+The U.S. Energy Information Administration (EIA) does not calculate, assess, or regulate diesel fuel surcharges.

 - EIA cannot tell you how to calculate a fuel surcharge.
-Fuel surcharges are negotiated privately by the shipper and the trucking company.
+Fuel surcharges are negotiated privately by shippers and transportation companies.

-- Each company has its own method for calculating surcharges.
-Many major carriers have information on their website concerning their surcharge methodology.
+- Each company may have its own method for calculating surcharges.
+Many major transportation carriers have information on their website concerning their surcharge methodology.
 EIA cannot and does not endorse a particular method.
-You can perform an Internet search for "fuel surcharge trucking" for more information.
+You can perform an Internet search on fuel surcharges for more information.

 - EIA collects and disseminates weekly retail diesel fuel price data.
-Many shippers and truckers use that weekly retail price information in their fuel pricing formulas.
+Many shippers, transportation companies, and truckers use that weekly retail price information in their fuel pricing formulas.

 EIA's Weekly Retail On-Highway Diesel Prices (Monday's prices as of 8:00 a.m.
 EST)